cilix-lab/docker-netatalk/README.md

 To further setup the server, follow the help provided with the -h flag.

-For instance, to set up three shares with read/write access to the user 'user' and read access to the guest user 'nobody', run:
+For instance, to set up three shares with read/write access for the user 'user1' and 'user2' and read access to the guest user 'nobody', run:

 ```bash
   docker run -it -p 548:548 \